 What is the deadline to create a new club?

-The deadline to submit club creation forms for fall 2021 is Friday, October 29, 2021.
+The deadline to submit club creation forms for fall semester is November 1, 2024.

 What happens after I submit my new club paperwork?